HomeBusinessSecure Your Crypto: 5 Tips for Businesses

 Many companies use a single, permanent address to collect incoming payments and manage their funds.
 But this setup creates a clear traceable pattern.
 Malicious actors can easily monitor that address and estimate your company’s total turnover.

 To avoid this, use crypto payment solutions that generate one-time intermediate addresses for each transaction.
-This breaks the link between payments and keeps your financial activity private.
+This helps reduce predictable transaction patterns and improves operational security.

 How to Choose the Right Non-Custodial Solution